redpesk-samples/helloworld-binding/docs/5-Validation-and-Testing.md

 The Python functional tests use `afb-test-py` and `afb-libpython`.

-First prepare the AFB development environment by following [Build framework on your computer](https://docs.redpesk.bzh/docs/en/master/redpesk-os/host-build/README.html).
+Prepare one of the development environments described in [Build and installation](./2-Build-and-Installation.html) before running the functional tests.

 When using an RPM-based redpesk development environment, the test dependencies can alternatively be installed with: